LuxGrey/ThePredictionBruteForce/README.md

 ## Conclusion
-'The Prediction' is indeed correct in all possible cases and anyone who got a different result while following the video is a fucking idiot who apparently is too incapable to follow simple instructions.
+'The Prediction' is indeed correct in all possible cases and anyone who got a different result while following the video apparently either made a mistake or was dishonest.